westlake-autolab/westlake-autolab.github.io/_projects/1_project.md

 <h4>Our Achievements So Far:</h4>

 <ul>
-    a. <strong>Generative Simulation Module</strong>: We propose a generative simulation module capable of diverse training scenes.
+1. <strong>Generative Simulation Module</strong>: We propose a generative simulation module capable of diverse training scenes.
 This enables continuous policy generation and refinement within a closed-loop pipeline, where simulated experiences directly guide policy learning, and improved policies, in turn, trigger automatic generation of more challenging environments.

     <br>

-    b. <strong>Socially-Enhanced Navigation Policy</strong>: To handle complex multi-agent environments, we introduce a socially-enhanced navigation policy that incorporates social attributes and interaction modeling into policy learning.
+2. <strong>Socially-Enhanced Navigation Policy</strong>: To handle complex multi-agent environments, we introduce a socially-enhanced navigation policy that incorporates social attributes and interaction modeling into policy learning.
 By embedding social compliance, comfort metrics, and group dynamics into the reward structure, our agents achieve significantly better performance in crowded, dynamic, and socially-constrained navigation tasks.
 </ul>

 <br>